pzhaojohnson/RNA2Drawer/README.md

 This editing mode allows you to pair and unpair bases.

 Clicking a base selects it, and pressing the left and right arrow keys adds/removes neighboring bases from the selection.
+(Holding `Shift` while pressing the left and right arrow keys adds/removes neighboring bases from the other side of the selection.)

 The structure editing canvas automatically highlights all subsequences that can pair with the currently selected subsequence.
 Clicking a pairable subsequence forms the pairing.
 Alternatively, selecting and clicking a set of bases that are already paired will break all base pairs involving those bases.

 The bottom bar of the structure editing canvas contains some helpful information: (from left to right) what clicking the mouse will do, the currently selected subsequence, the number of pairable subsequences, and the sequence range.